 Now, there is a difference in speaking God’s truth, even though one has not fully manifested that truth in one’s life as of yet.
 A preacher I know is famous for saying, “I preached prosperity, even though I had holes in the soles of my shoes, because it is the truth of God”.
 After preaching it for so long prosperity finally manifested in his life.
 There are people who coach others yet they are no where near the level of those they coach.
-For example, Tiger Woods has a coach.
-That coach is a good golfer, though not nearly as good as Tiger.
+For example, the world’s best golfer has a coach.
+That coach is a good golfer, though not nearly as good as the pro.
 However, that coach knows the basics and the techniques that bring success, even if he is not as successful as the one he coaches.
 That is not what I am speaking of here.

 I am talking about people who rail against pornography yet secretly watch it every day online.
 I am talking about people who preach purity yet are engaging in impure acts.
 I am talking about people who spout honesty yet cheat on their taxes.
 I am talking about people who say they love God yet vote for those who stand for ungodly causes such as abortion and gay marriage.
 These are the ones who are disqualified.
 God’s Word is clear.
 He says He is not mocked, whatsoever a man reaps, that he shall sow.
 (Galatians 6:7)